Galax-One/Galax-One/README.md

 - 🔭 I’m currently working on NIL

-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning Java

 - 👨‍💻 All of my projects are available at my GitHub Profile